 - Pour 1/2 cup cream into a medium bowl then place a strainer on top.
 Place bowl in an ice bath.

-- In a medium saucepan, warm the milk, sugar, and 1/2 cup heavy cream.
+- In a medium saucepan, warm the milk, sugar, 1/2 cup heavy cream, and salt.

 - Place egg yolks in a small bowl.
 Whisk in some of the warm milk mixture then pour back into the saucepan.
 Cook until thickened, stirring constantly.
 Pour through the strainer and stir into the cream.
 Pour the melted Skittles into the strainer and stir into the cream.
 Cool to room temperature in the ice bath.